enonic/starter-academy/README.md

 # Enonic Academy starter

-~~
-Enonic XP app - "[My First App](http://xp.readthedocs.org/en/6.5/tutorials/my-first-app/index.html)" - from the documentation.
+This starter kit serves as the base for all our developer courses at the Enonic Academy.
+It kickstarts the students with a few parts, content-types, a page, and also some content.
+It's loosely based on "[My First App](http://xp.readthedocs.org/en/6.5/tutorials/my-first-app/index.html)" from the documentation.

 This software is made available as-is.
-It's just to demonstrate a simple app for Enonic XP.
-On installation it will automatically create the site and populate it with some demo content.
-~~

 ## Building and deploying